zouppen/filemagie/README.md

 ## Tools

+### Kleb

-Kleb is a tool for glueing multiple source files to a single file without copying the contents on disk.
-This requires reflink (range copy) support on the file system and files must be on same file system.
+Kleb is a tool for concatenating multiple source files to a single file without copying the contents on disk.
+It can benefit reflink (range copy) support on the file system.

 Usage: `kleb [OPTION?]
 FILE...
 TARGET | -t TARGET FILE...`